sno6/mnist/README.md

 ...

-// Use the reader to access files & labels. img := r.TrainingImages.GetImage(1)
+// Use the reader to access images & labels. img := r.TrainingImages.GetImage(1)
 label := r.TrainingLabels.GetLabel(1)